Flagmen of Lowestoft: Appraisal

 Art historian Ellis Waterhouse assessed the series and declared that 'In such works Lely's splendid prose borders upon the poetry of the great masters'.
 Brandon Henderson wrote Strength, depth of character, and psychological interest characterize these portraits, in which Lely brings forth honest and direct likenesses, dramatic gestures, serious-mindedness, dignity and pride.
 Each portrait in the series is remarkably individual, with fresh and varied poses, costume, attributes and experiences.
-Lely's series acted as a 'precedent and a paradigm' for Sir Godfrey Kneller's 'Kit-Cat' portraits, 42 portraits of members of the Kit-Cat Club, painted between 1697 and 1721, albeit half-length and on a different size of canvas, later known as the Kit-cat.
+Lely's series acted as a 'precedent and a paradigm' for Sir Godfrey Kneller's Kit-cat portraits, 42 portraits of members of the Kit-Cat Club, painted between 1697 and 1721, albeit half-length and on a different size of canvas, later known as the Kit-cat.

 Donation

 Thirteen individual portraits were created for the Royal Collections.
 In 1824 King George IV donated 31 paintings with naval connections to Greenwich Hospital, in support of the hospital's director, Edward Hawke Locker, who aimed to establish a naval gallery.
 Eleven of the flagmen portraits were included in the donation.
-The exceptions were the portraits of Admiral Sir John Lawson and Prince Rupert, which were retained in the Royal Collections.
+The exceptions were the portraits of Admiral Sir John Lawson and Prince Rupert, which were retained in the Royal Collection.
 A copy of Lawson's portrait was instead presented in lieu of the original.
 George's successor, King William IV, presented an extended full-length copy of the Prince Rupert portrait to the Hospital in 1835.
 The portraits are now held by the successor of Greenwich Hospital, the National Maritime Museum.